theochem/chemtools/doc/usr_doc_installation.rst

      pip install --user --upgrade sphinx sphinx_rtd_theme sphinxcontrib-bibtex ipython

-The Sphinx Read-The-Docs theme customized for ChemTools can be obtained cloning the repository as a submodule:
+The Sphinx Read-The-Docs theme customized for ChemTools can be obtained cloning the repository as a submodule from ChemTools parent directory:

 .. code-block:: bash

    git submodule update --init --recursive

+Also, make sure that the environment variable ``CTDATA`` is set and :ref:`examples files are downloaded <usr_lfs_files>`.

-To automatically generate API documentation and generate HTML (this requires ``data/examples`` files; to obtain them please refer to :ref:`usr_lfs_files`) use the commands below:
+To automatically generate API documentation and generate HTML:

 .. code-block:: bash